Skip to main content

 Key Takeaways

-• Keyword presence is the biggest single factor — accounting for roughly 35% of most scoring models.
+• Keyword presence accounts for roughly 35% of most scoring models — the single largest factor.

 What the percentage actually means